Toe, finger systolic blood pressure

 Clinical tests on 200 patients performed at the Nimes University hospital have demonstrated the reliability of the SysToe compared to laser Doppler.
 This study is published in "European Journal of Vascular and Endovascular Surgery" .

-In less than two minutes, the toe pressure is available on the screen as well as the systolic pressure index if the brachial pressure is known.
+In less than two minutes, the systolic pressure is available on the screen as well as the systolic pressure index if the brachial pressure is known.
+The pressure index is the toe brachial index ( TBI or TBPI) or the finger brachial index (FBI) depending on the considered extremity.

 Comparison with ankle pressure